Alvin E. Roth: Bargaining

 Along with some of his early collaborators in experimental economics, most notably Michael Malouf and J. Keith Murnighan, tested the predictions of cooperative bargaining theory in the laboratory.
 This work provided important empirical evidence to support the claim that cooperative bargaining models were useful to predict the qualitative effects of changes in risk aversion.
 Some of these experiments also highlighted the importance of focal-point effects and fairness concerns.
-Roth and Murnighan found that information asymmetry and communication structure are critical determinants of bargaining outcomes, and that while risk averse bargainers make concessions to revolve their aversion to risk, this is less harmful than what conventional economics predict in predictable contexts.
+Roth and Murnighan found that information asymmetry and communication structure are critical determinants of bargaining outcomes, and that while risk averse bargainers make concessions to resolve their aversion to risk, this is less harmful than what conventional economics predict in predictable contexts.
 Roth has also conducted a series of experiments to test the predictions of non-cooperative bargaining theory in collaboration with Jack Ochs.

 Roth, along with Vesna Prasnikar, Masahiro Okuno-Fujiwara, and Shmuel Zamir, published an influential study to investigate bargaining across four different countries (Israel, Japan, USA, and the former Yugoslavia).
 This paper is one of the first experimental studies in economics to tackle cultural differences with data, and found no cultural differences in the markets, all of which converged to the predicted subgame perfect outcome.
 This influential paper has been selected one of the top 20 papers in experimental economics.

-Reinforcement Learning
+Reinforcement learning

 A series of papers by Roth with Ido Erev demonstrates that the main deviations from rational choice in repeated choice tasks (including extensive form games, games with unique mixed strategy equilibrium, and decisions under uncertainty) can be predicted with surprisingly simple learning models.

-Market Design Experiments
+Market design experiments

 Along with coauthors like John Kagel, Muriel Niederle, and others, Roth had pioneered the use of experiments for practical market design.
 Roth and Kagel compared the algorithm used in clearinghouses in Edinburgh and Cardiff to assign entry-level doctors to positions with the stable deferred acceptance algorithm and provided empirical evidence that the latter did not suffer from unravelling – offering the first piece of experimental evidence that the stability of matching algorithm support a market plays a crucial role to the functioning of such market.

 This line of research has been furthered with Roth's work with Muriel Niederle that helped shed light on how a matching market can collapse and its consequences, taking inspiration from the collapse of the gastroenterology fellowship in the United States.
 This and other work helped the American Gastroenterology Association reintroduce a deferred acceptance algorithm in 2006.
 Roth has also used experiments to evaluate the decision architecture and implications of matching markets including that of law clerk matching.
-As of 2021, Roth has recently begun to use laboratory experiments to study the regulation of transplant centers and organ procurement organizations with Alex Chan.
+Roth had also used laboratory experiments to study the regulation of transplant centers and organ procurement organizations with Alex Chan.

-Game Theory
+Game theory

 Roth made several fundamental contributions to game theory on topics including Shapley Value, axiomatic bargaining, and matching theory.